 Today we recognize Nightingale’s work as global nursing where she envisioned what a healthy world might be with her integrative and integral philosophy and expanded visionary capacities.
 Her work included aspects of the nurse coach process as well; her work has indeed had an impact on us and will extend far into the future.

-Nightingale’s work was social action that demonstrated and clearly articulated the science and art of an integrative and integral worldview for nursing, health care, and humankind.
+Nightingale’s work was social action that demonstrated and clearly articulated the science & art of an integrative and integral worldview for nursing, health care, and humankind.
 In the 1880s Nightingale began to write that it would take 100–150 years before educated and experienced nurses would arrive to change the healthcare system.
 Integrative Nurse Coaches and all nurses are that generation of 21st-century Nightingales who have arrived to transform health care and carry forth her vision of social action and sacred activism to create a healthy world.
 Like Nightingales Integrative Nurse Coaches are “integrative health diplomats” and “integrative health coaches” that are “coaching for integrative health.”

 Barbara Dossey will be presenting Integrative Practitioner Model for Transforming Healthcare: Florence Nightingale’s Legacy – Local to Global at the IH Symposium in NYC on Saturday, February 22, 2014.